 If you lost your wallet, how easily could you identify and replace everything in it?
 In an emergency, how quickly could you find your birth certificate or other important papers?
 In week 33 of the 52-Week Decluttering Challenge, we’re taking on the critical task of organizing important documents.
-We’ll also put together an emergency binder so we, or our loved ones, can easily find things in the event of an emergency.
+We’ll also put together an emergency binder so we, or our loved ones, can easily find things in case of an emergency.

 Are you ready for week 33?
 Let’s go!